Medicaid issues, not Medicare's, get fixes in Biden budget

 “Georgians showed up in historic numbers to change the shape of our federal government, and many did so with the hope that Washington would finally close the circle on the promise of the Affordable Care Act and make health care coverage accessible to the hundreds of thousands of Georgians who are currently uninsured," Warnock, the state's first Black U.S. senator, said in a statement Thursday.

 Delivering a big achievement is most urgent for the freshman, as he faces reelection next year in a quest for a full six-year term.
 Multiple Republican opponents including former football great Herschel Walker are vying to face him.
-Warnock argues that it’s unfair that Georgians can’t access the federally subsidized care available to residents of 38 other states that expanded Medicaid, calling it “a matter of life and death.”
+Warnock argues that it’s unfair that Georgians can’t access the federally subsidized care available to residents of 38 other states that expanded Medicaid.

 The plan “marks a historic shift in how our country cares for people with disabilities and older Americans," said Sen. Patty Murray, D-Wash., chair of the Health, Education, Labor and Pensions Committee.
 “Getting this crucial care won’t just be for the lucky few who can get off a wait list.”